kumuluz/kumuluzee-openapi/README.md

 ## Support for mutliple JAX-RS Application classes in single microservice

-If your microservice contains multiple JAX-RS Applications, e.g. two versions of API, you have to privde some additional configuration for OpenAPI.
+If your microservice contains multiple JAX-RS Applications, e.g. two versions of API, you have to provide some additional configuration for OpenAPI.

 First, resources that belong to specific JAX-RS Application must be defined in ```getClasses()``` method